Starting University | Essential Wellbeing Advice

 Try and establish a routine

-As we’ve said, there can be a lot going on for new students, especially if you are working in a part-time job to support your studies.
+As we’ve said, there can be a lot going on for students, especially if you are working in a part-time job to support your studies.

 It sounds obvious but establishing a routine can be really helpful, to outline what happens in each part of the day.
 This gives you a framework on how you manage your time and either write it down or use a calendar to try and follow it.

-Don’t try to keep everything in mind - if you’re working, studying and making music, the less things you have on your mind, the more headspace to be in the moment and engage in conversation and make friends.
+Don't try to keep everything in mind - if you're working, studying and making music, the less things you have on your mind, the more headspace you have to be in the moment and engage in conversation and make friends.

 Take the first steps in your music career with ICMP